Visit the institution website for COVID‑19 updates

 We’ve designed our MSc Adult Nursing (Pre-registration) course around the core values of the NHS constitution so that you understand what’s required in caring for and supporting vulnerable adults.

-Our MSc Pre-registration course is an accelerated postgraduate programme developed for those who have already graduated with an undergraduate degree.
-You'll gain the experience and skills required to practice as an Adult Nurse in two years, rather than the traditional three-year route.
+The MSc Adult Nursing (Pre-registration) is an accelerated postgraduate course developed for those who have already graduated with an undergraduate degree.
+You'll gain the experience and skills required to practice as an adult nurse in two years, rather than the traditional three-year route.

 Our aim is to make sure we prepare you for the challenges you may face and develop the expertise you’ll need to become a leader in nursing.
 You’ll learn how to assess your patient’s needs and provide sensitive support, and how to collaborate with colleagues across a range of professions (including doctors, physiotherapists and dieticians).

-You’ll spend half of your time on clinical placements in a variety of settings, with support from a practice supervisor/assessor throughout.
+You’ll spend half of your time studying in clinical placements or in simulation-based learning incorporating a variety of settings, with support from a practice supervisor/assessor or academic throughout.
 This may include an operating theatre, accident and emergency, a community health centre, an intensive care unit, an outpatients department or a nursing home.

 When you're on campus you'll be based in our award-winning Brooks building, equipped with hospital-standard, specialist health facilities and simulation technology.

-All of our teaching team in the Department of Nursing are registered nurses, health visitors or advanced practitioners or have been at some point in their career.
+All of our teaching team in the Department of Nursing are registered nurses, health visitors, advanced practitioners or academics.
 Many have won awards in their own specialist areas and are recognised and respected in the region and nationally for their contributions.

 Our Nursing department has been recognised in the Student Nursing Times Awards and the Guardian League Tables which celebrate the very best in student nurses and nursing education.